Safeguarding & Child Protection

 We are fully committed to ensuring that consistent, effective safeguarding procedures are in place to support families, students and staff at school.
 All East Sussex schools, including Willingdon Community School, follow the East Sussex Safeguarding Children Partnership procedures.
 Any concerns are passed through the members of staff who are trained as ‘Designated Safeguarding Leads’ (DSL) in school in compliance with the ‘sharing of information’ guidance.

-We take our safeguarding responsibilities extremely seriously here at Willingdon Community School and have a large number of staff who are DSL trained in.
+We take our safeguarding responsibilities extremely seriously here at Willingdon Community School and have a large number of staff who are DSL trained.

 Mrs Nadene Townsend-Smith,

-In addition, we have the following who are all Directors of Student Progress.:
+In addition, we have the following who are Heads of Year:

 Mr Lee Gordon